https://www.sandiegounified.org/SHEP for an overview of the program

 In addition, instruction in grade 8 and high school must include:

 • Information about accessing resources for sexual and reproductive healthcare

 • Information about pregnancy, including FDA approved prevention methods and pregnancy options

 Instruction will be provided by district classroom teachers or health agency educators trained in the curriculum.
 These agencies may include Family Health Centers of San Diego, Operation Samahan, Planned Parenthood, and San Ysidro Health Center.
-Instruction will be taught starting May 30, 2018
+Instruction will be taught starting at the end of May.

 Mr. William Pearson